 A complete application consists of:

 - A cover letter (no longer than 2 pages) that indicates whether you are applying for one semester or two as well as clearly identifies the field to which you are applying (Gender, Intersectionality, Conflict & Peacebuilding; International Mediation; Systemic Racism in the United States; Alumni)

 - A research project proposal (maximum 10 pages, including bibliography) that concisely describes the basic elements of the research project (sources, data, methodology, and analysis), a timetable, and expected products.
 The bibliography should include citations relevant to your proposed research.

 - An up-to-date Curriculum Vitae

-A Kroc Institute faculty committee reviews the applications and makes the selections.
-Selection criteria include evidence of academic excellence; clarity of the link to existing research emphases; and anticipation of participation in the intellectual life of the Institute.
+A Kroc Institute faculty committee reviews the applications and makes recommendations to the Institute director.
+Selection criteria includes evidence of academic excellence; clarity of the link to existing research at the Institute; and anticipation of participation in the intellectual life of the Institute.
 Results will be announced in March.

 If you have further questions about the application process, please contact: Erin B. Corcoran, (574) 631-9532, email@example.com